Black Book (film): Plot

-Müntze is brought before the ranking Canadian officers and finds that Käutner is helping to keep order among the defeated German forces.
+Müntze is brought before the Canadian officers and finds that Käutner is helping to keep order among the defeated German forces.
 Käutner convinces a Canadian colonel that under military law, the defeated German military retains the right to punish its own soldiers.
-Due to the previously issued death warrant, Müntze is executed by a firing squad.
+Due to the German death warrant, Müntze is executed by a firing squad.

-Ellis is imprisoned with other accused collaborators, and humiliated and tortured by the violently anti-Nazi volunteer jailers, but rescued by Akkermans, who is now a colonel in the Dutch Army.
-Akkermans brings her to his medical office, and says that he killed Franken when the Nazi tried to escape.
+Ellis is imprisoned with accused collaborators, humiliated and tortured by the violently anti-Nazi volunteer jailers but rescued by Akkermans, who is now a colonel in the Dutch Army.
+Akkermans brings her to his medical office and says that he killed Franken when the Nazi tried to escape.
 He shows her the valuables stolen from Jewish victims.
-When informed about Müntze's fate, Ellis goes into shock, and Akkermans administers a tranquilliser which is in fact an overdose of insulin.
+When informed about Müntze's fate, Ellis goes into shock and Akkermans administers a tranquilliser which is in fact an overdose of insulin.
 Ellis, feeling dizzy, sees the bottle of insulin and survives by quickly eating a bar of chocolate.
 She realises then that Akkermans is the traitor who had collaborated with Franken and had killed the Smaals.
-While Akkermans is distracted, waving to a crowd that cheers him, she jumps from the balcony into the crowd below, and runs away.
-He tries to follow, but is blocked by the crowd.
+While Akkermans is distracted, waving to a crowd that cheers him, she jumps from the balcony into the crowd below and runs away.
+He tries to follow but is blocked by the crowd.

-Ellis proves her innocence to Canadian military intelligence and to the former Resistance leader Gerben Kuipers by means of Smaal's black book, which lists how many Jews had been taken to Akkermans for medical help just prior to their murders.
-Together, Ellis and Kuipers intercept the fleeing Akkermans, who is hiding in a coffin in a hearse with the stolen money, gold, and jewels.
-They kill the driver, and while Kuipers drives the hearse, Ellis screws down the coffin's secret air vents.
-They drive to Hollands Diep where the original SS trap had been sprung, and wait until Akkermans suffocates.
+Ellis proves her innocence to Canadian military intelligence and the former Resistance leader Gerben Kuipers through Smaal's black book, which lists how many Jews had been taken to Akkermans for medical help just prior to their murder.
+Ellis and Kuipers intercept the fleeing Akkermans, hiding in a coffin in a hearse with the stolen money, gold, and jewels.
+They beat the driver, and while Kuipers drives the hearse, Ellis screws down the coffin's secret air vents.
+They drive to Hollands Diep where the original SS trap had been sprung and wait until Akkermans suffocates.
 Ellis and Kuipers wonder what to do with the stolen money and jewels.

-The scene changes to Israel in 1956, reprising the opening scenes, and shows Rachel meeting her husband and their two children, and walking back into Kibbutz Stein, with a sign at the gate announcing that it was funded with recovered money from Jews killed during the war.
-In the final scene, the tranquility of Rachel and her family is interrupted by explosions heard in the distance; the siren announces an air attack and Israeli soldiers position themselves at the front of the kibbutz.
+The scene changes to Israel in 1956, reprising the opening scenes and shows Rachel meeting her husband and their two children, walking back into Kibbutz Stein, with a sign at the gate announcing that it was funded with recovered money from Jews killed during the war.
+In the final scene, the tranquillity of Rachel and her family is interrupted by explosions heard in the distance; the siren announces an air attack and Israeli soldiers position themselves at the front of the kibbutz.